 That’s because he believes growth could slow to a crawl, and it could take decades for a proper rebound.

-In the case of Japan, timing buying the dip wasn’t easy: folks would have needed to wait years for the market to find the floor.
+Also, in the case of Japan, timing buying the dip wasn’t easy: folks would have needed to wait years for the market to find the floor.

 If they bought right at the peak or shortly after the pop, they could have been holding for decades.

-Fortunately, The Ferris Report team has a plan to navigate a “Dead Zone” in the US.
+Fortunately, The Ferris Report team has a plan to navigate a “Dead-Zone” in the US.

 And the full details are in their latest research service.

 Before I dive into the package, let’s look at Dan’s credentials.